pingcap/docs-cn/dev/reference/mysql-compatibility.md

 > **Note:**
 >
 > This page refers to general differences between MySQL and TiDB.
-Please also see the dedicated pages for [Security Compatibility with MySQL](/sql/security-compatibility.md) and [Transaction Model](/sql/transaction-model.md) compatibility.
+Please also see the dedicated pages for [Security](/sql/security-compatibility.md) and [Transaction Model](/sql/transaction-model.md) compatibility.

 ## Unsupported features